parroty/oauth2ex/README.md

 - Caching the acquired token locally, and refreshing the token when the it's expired.
 - HTTP client access by specifying OAuth2 access token.

+It's pretty much work in progress yet, and APIs will likely to be change.
+The `OAuth2Ex.Sample` modules contains example for several API servers, like Google, GitHub and Dropbox.

 ### Usage
 The following is an example to call Google's BigQuery API.